 Dieters using keto for weight loss solutions are in luck because there is a little known pozole and menudo trick that allows everyone to enjoy a low in carbohydrate Mexican classic!
-Most importantly, this helps ketoers to stay below the 50 grams of carbs per day limit to achieve their weight loss goals.1
+Most importantly, this helps ketoers to stay below the 50 grams of carbs per day limit to achieve their weight loss goals.2

-How Many Net Carbs In Hominy?
+Net Carbs Count In Hominy

 Hominy is considered a whole grain food, and like many grains, it is pretty high in net carbohydrates.
 Let’s take a closer look at the nutrition per 100 grams serving size!

-Hominy has a total of 14 grams of net carbohydrates per 100 grams, which is a substantial amount considering it is traditionally eaten along with many other ingredients.2 So while it may not have a ton of carbs all on its own, adding it as an ingredient can cause meals to quickly add on the unnecessary carbohydrates.
+Hominy has a total of 14 grams of net carbohydrates per 100 grams, which is a substantial amount considering it is traditionally eaten along with many other ingredients.3 So while it may not have a ton of carbs all on its own, adding it as an ingredient can cause meals to quickly add on the unnecessary carbohydrates.
 Of the 14 grams of net carbs in hominy, 2.5 grams are considered to be dietary fiber and 1.5 grams come from natural sugars.

 Hominy is also very low in protein, with a mere 1.5 grams per 100 grams serving size.
 Protein is important for keto dieters and is vital to the body for building muscle and losing fat.
 So exchanging hominy for a higher in protein ingredient may be a better option for dieters who are on keto.